One Piece

-One Piece has received praise for its storytelling, world-building, art, characterization, and humor.
-It has received many awards and is ranked by critics, reviewers, and readers as one of the best manga of all time.
-Several volumes of the manga have broken publishing records, including the highest initial print run of any book in Japan.
-In 2015 and 2022, One Piece set the Guinness World Record for "the most copies published for the same comic book series by a single author".
-It was the best-selling manga for eleven consecutive years from 2008 to 2018, and is the only manga that had an initial print of volumes of above 3 million continuously for more than 10 years, as well as the only that had achieved more than 1 million copies sold in all of its over 100 published tankōbon volumes.
-One Piece is the only manga whose volumes have ranked first every year in Oricon's weekly comic chart existence since 2008.
+One Piece has received praise for its storytelling, expansive worldbuilding, art, characterization, and humor.
+It is regarded by critics and readers as one of the greatest manga series of all time.
+By August 2022, it had over 516.6 million copies in circulation worldwide, making it the best-selling manga series ever and the best-selling comic series in volume format.
+It holds various publishing records, including the highest initial print run for any book in Japan.
+In 2015 and 2022, it set the Guinness World Records for "most copies published for the same comic book series by a single author".
+It was the best-selling manga for 11 consecutive years (2008–2018) and remains the only series with over 3 million initial prints for over ten years, as well as the only one with every of its over 100 published tankōbon volumes selling over 1 million copies.
+Since 2008, it has consistently ranked first in Oricon's weekly comic chart.